ioBroker/ioBroker.cameras/README.md

 Here is an example of how to add Reolink E1:

 ![rtsp](img/rtsp.png)

+## For developers - how to add new camera
+To add a new camera, you must create a Pull Request on GitHub with the following changes:
+- Add new file into `cameras` folder.
+This is backend to read the single image from the camera.
+- Add GUI file in the `src/src/Types/` folder.
+This is the configuration dialog for the camera
+- Add this dialog in `src/src/Tabs/Cameras.js` file analogical as other cameras are added.
+Only two lines should be added:
+  - Import new configuration dialog like `import RTSPMyCamConfig from '../Types/RTSPMyCam';`
+  - Extend `TYPES` structure with the new camera like `mycam:         { Config: RTSPMyCamConfig, name: 'MyCam' },` The attribute name must be the same as the name of the file in the `cameras` folder.

 <!--
 	Placeholder for the next version (at the beginning of the line):